 - Returning a response to the client - The server returns data that is displayed on the client without reloading the page.

-When it comes to implementing such interaction, developers are often faced with a choice between Inertia's built-in functionality.js, the axios
+When it comes to implementing such interaction, developers are often faced with a choice between Inertia's built-in functionality.js, the axios library, and the fetch API.
+Let's look at each of these approaches.

 1. Usage Inertia.js

 Inertia.js provides a convenient API for working with queries in the context of single-page applications (SPA).
-It combines server and client code, allowing you to easily send requests and receive responses using methods such as Inertia.post()
+It combines server and client code, allowing you to easily send requests and receive responses using methods such as Inertia.post() or Inertia.get().
+It is important to note that Inertia also allows you to process responses through promises, which makes it possible to conveniently manage successful and erroneous responses.

 Advantages Inertia.js